 Favorite experience in the program?
 My favorite experience in the program was actually the group projects we did as part of our Cross-Cultural Communication final exam.
 Each group was required to look into one of AU's programs which related to Cross-Cultural Communication.
 My group studied the International Student and Scholar Services department, and was able to tie the work they were doing to the theories we had learned in class about culture shock.
 Once all the projects were complete, each group presented to the class about their findings, and it was a great way to not only have a practical application for what we were learning in class, but also to learn about the different programs AU has to offer.

 On another note, even after 9 years, my best friends are still the ones I made during this unique program; being able to connect so deeply with my peers and making friendships that will last a lifetime is probably my ultimate favorite experience from my time at WMP.

+What do you do for fun in D.C. and on the weekends?
 As cliché as it may sound, I actually love going to the monuments, especially at night or on a nice spring day.
 Otherwise, I spend my weekends catching up with friends, going out to dinner/movies, and doing all the errands I don't have time for during the week!

+Your inspiration?
 Feeling like something I am doing is helping someone else really inspires me.
 It also inspires me to be around other people who are passionate about what they are doing.

+Favorite quote?
 "To live long and achieve happiness, cultivate the art of radiating happiness." - Malcolm Forbes

 How did WMP change your life?

-WMP changed my life because it gave me the opportunity to jump-start my career and begin building resume experience as soon as I arrived in DC.
-The Mentorship Program helped me transform from a young-adult with no work experience to a young-professional."
+"WMP changed my life because it gave me the opportunity to jump-start my career and begin building resume experience as soon as I arrived in DC.
+The Mentorship Program helped me transform from a young-adult with no work experience, to a young-professional."
 Beeta Christine Rafiekian, WMP Alum 2006